intel/container-experience-kits/docs/vm_config_guide.md

 The first set of variables configure assigned SRIOV NIC VFs and SRIOV QAT VFs inside VM.
 It requires setting `iommu_enabled` as `false`.

+On worker nodes **SRIOV NIC** and **SRIOV QAT** can be also configured automatically regardless of whether they were configured automatically or manually on VM host.
+To do so leave `dataplane_interfaces` or `qat_devices` empty, devices will be discovered during the runtime.

 **For SRIOV NIC** it requires passing names of interfaces together with additional NIC parameters.
 In below example `dataplane_interfaces` configuration contains 4 interfaces, where the first one starting with bus_info "06:00.0".
 The number in PCI id is sequentially increasing. `sriov_numvfs` must be "0" here.
 We can't create new VFs out of provided VF.
 `pf_driver` and `default_vf_driver` are not use at the moment.
 All interfaces are assigned to kernel mode iavf driver inside VM.
 The number of interfaces defined here in `dataplane_interfaces` have to be the same as number of NIC VFs assigned to this VM !